ee-leaf

 10. Connect With Your Community

-Stepping outside often means encountering your neighbors.
+If you’re still asking yourself, ‘what are the advantages of the winter season?’, consider this a top benefit.
+Stepping outside often means encountering friends and neighbors.
 Meeting on the street, during a walk or a game, gives you the latest opportunity to connect and share new developments.
 Communicating face-to-face with your neighbors also fosters connection and builds a sense of community, something that’s been shown to increase our overall satisfaction with where we live.
 No one likes to feel isolated, yet modern living often promotes isolation through high-speed interactions and digital communications.
 Getting outside and interacting in-person, during real-time, has lasting benefits for individuals and neighborhoods.

 It’s easy to forego the pleasures of contact with nature when colder temperatures keep us from leisurely strolls or time in the garden.
 By consciously working some outside time into your winter routine — whether it’s building a snowman, hiking through the woods, or skiing — you can enjoy the benefits of time outdoors all year round.